dh-atlas/white-book/Whitebook.md

 ## **Recommendations** {#recommendations}

-* Organise texts in sub-collections to guide users in consulting texts (e.g., ALIM, Perseus Digital Library)[^59] or to add value to the products of different research projects that are published within the collection (e.g., Mirabile).[^60] In this second case, provide users with crucial information about each research project, including the project’s objectives, contents, methodologies, editorial work, and progress status.
+* Organise texts in sub-collections to guide users in consulting texts (e.g., ALIM, Perseus Digital Library)[^62] or to add value to the products of different research projects that are published within the collection (e.g., Mirabile).[^63] In this second case, provide users with crucial information about each research project, including the project’s objectives, contents, methodologies, editorial work, and progress status.
 * Encode texts in XML/TEI or other standard non-proprietary formats established in digital humanities.
 When detailed encoding is impractical due to time or resource constraints, consider implementing a “light” encoding (e.g., ALIM, Biblioteca Italiana).
 * Always cite the source text used for the text preparation, providing a complete bibliographic reference and/or a link to the descriptive web resource and specifying the nature of the text (e.g., manuscript, typescript, previous printed edition, previous digital edition, etc.).
 * Use existing standards (e.g., Dublin Core) when defining metadata for texts.
 * In the documentation, specify collection criteria and editorial criteria, stating the philological methodologies applied and the edition type (e.g., diplomatic transcription, critical edition).
-* On the landing page, include citation guidelines for the database, the number of available texts, indicating the collection's completeness relative to its scientific objectives and, if applicable, a roadmap about the evolution of the text collection and the tools for its exploration
+* On the landing page, include citation guidelines for the database, the number of available texts, indicating the collection’s completeness relative to its scientific objectives and, if applicable, a roadmap about the evolution of the text collection and the tools for its exploration.
 * Facilitate text exploration through search functionalities and indexes.
-* Link authors’ and works’ records to corresponding authority records if available, e.g., VIAF, Wikidata[^61] (e.g., The Perseus Catalog).[^62]
+* Link authors’ and works’ records to corresponding authority records if available, e.g., VIAF, Wikidata[^64] (e.g., The Perseus Catalog).[^65]
-* Define a Data Management Plan that includes actions to ensure long-term preservation of the textual collections
+* Define a data management plan that includes actions to ensure long-term preservation of the text collections.

 ## **References** {#references-5}